 Vitamin C and vitamin A, two of romaine lettuce nutrition’s stars, are both known as powerful immune boosters.

-Vitamin A is involved in several immune system functions including regulating the genes involved in auto-immune responses.
-(6) The vitamin A found in romaine lettuce helps to fight infections, heal skin, and to nourish the digestive system so it can properly absorb nutrients from food and defend against harmful bacteria overgrowth.
+Vitamin A is involved in several immune system functions, including regulating expression of certain genes that are involved in autoimmune symptoms.
+The vitamin A found in romaine lettuce nutrition helps fight infections, protect skin and nourish the digestive system so it can properly absorb nutrients from food and defend against harmful bacteria overgrowth.

 7. Can Help Fight Cancer

-Studies have shown that the chlorophyll pigment in dark leafy greens, such as Romaine lettuce, may reduce the risk of developing certain cancers including colon and liver cancers.
-(8, 9) And studies show that diets low in green leafy vegetables are associated with an increase of cancer risk.
+Studies have shown that the chlorophyll pigment in dark leafy greens, such as romaine lettuce, may reduce the risk of developing certain cancers, including colon cancer and liver cancers.
+Research also shows that diets low in green leafy vegetables are associated with an increase of cancer risk.

-A diet high in antioxidants like vitamin A and vitamin C found in romaine lettuce has been correlated with a decreased risk for lung, prostate, breast, ovarian, bladder, oral, and skin cancers.
+A diet high in antioxidants like vitamin A and vitamin C found in romaine lettuce nutrition has been correlated with a decreased risk for lung, prostate, breast, ovarian, bladder, oral and skin cancers.

 8. Helps Maintain a Healthy Pregnancy

-Folate does this through contributing to an adequate birth weight of the fetus, healthy neural tube formation, and the proper development of the fetus’s face and heart.
-For pregnant women a deficiency in folate (also called vitamin B9) can lead to neural tube defects such as spina bifida.
-(12) (13)
+Research shows that folate does this through contributing to an adequate birth weight of the fetus, healthy neural tube formation, and the proper development of the fetus’s face and heart.
+For pregnant women, a deficiency in folate (also called vitamin B9) can lead to neural tube defects, such as spina bifida.